JustHelixia/mkdocs/docs/portainer.md

 3. Login to your Portainer server via Proxmox or SSH
 4. Stop Portainer: `docker stop portainer`
 5. Remove the Portainer image: `docker rm portainer`
-6. Pull the new image: `docker pull portainer/portainer-ce:2.21.4` (At the moment 2.21.4 is the newest version)
+6. Pull the new image: `docker pull portainer/portainer-ce:latest` (At the moment 2.21.4 is the newest version or ust the latest tag)
-7. Deploy the updated version of Portainer: `docker run -d -p 8000:8000 -p 9443:9443 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:2.21.4` (At the moment 2.21.4 is the newest version)
+7. Deploy the updated version of Portainer: `docker run -d -p 8000:8000 -p 9443:9443 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest` (At the moment 2.21.4 is the newest version or use the latest tag)
 8. When all went well you can access your Portainer installation with the newest Portainer version.

 Source: [Updating Portainer](https://docs.portainer.io/start/upgrade)